wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 ```

 3.)
-Close and restart your terminal, or run `atom ~/.zshrc` to reload the file.
+Close and restart your terminal, or run `sublime ~/.zshrc` to reload the file.

 Now you should be able to navigate to the folder of your project (the folder containing index.html), type `srv`, and hit enter.
 This will start a HTTP server and open your browser to that URL.